Sonic the Hedgehog: Battle Racers

 |Playtime: 30-60 minutes|

 Sonic the Hedgehog: Battle Racers is a tabletop game designed by Benjamin Yamada and published by Shinobi7 under license of Sega.
-The game was made available through a successful Kickstarter campaign that took place on March 2018, and, at the time of writing this, it hasn't hit stores yet.
+The game was made available through a successful Kickstarter campaign that took place on March 2018.

-In Sonic the Hedgehog: Battle Racers, characters from Sonic games race against each other on tracks that resemble levels from Sonic games, much like multiplayer modes from the actual videogames.
-Battle Racers achieves that quite successfully, with a board full of the usual Sonic stuff like rings, badniks and spikes, among many others (there aren't powerups or Chaos Emeralds, though).
-Board itself consists of a 5 lane wide circuit mostly composed of square spaces that goes from a start line, where racers are placed at game setup, to a finish line, which some racer must cross to finish the race.
-Track geography, along with the lane and movement rules, will also bring a feel of exploring different paths to an extent, again something you would expect from the videogames Battle Racers is based on.
-Characters have also found a way to be unique and true to their digital counterparts through their abilities and powers, and there's even a boss mode to complete the faithful experience.
+In Sonic the Hedgehog: Battle Racers, characters from Sonic games race against each other on tracks that resemble levels from Sonic games, much like multiplayer modes from the actual video games.
+Battle Racers achieves that quite successfully, with a board full of the usual Sonic stuff like Rings, Badniks and spikes, among many others (there aren't powerups or Chaos Emeralds, though).
+The board itself consists of a 5-lane-wide circuit mostly composed of square spaces that goes from a start line, where racers are placed at game setup, to a finish line, which a racer must cross to finish the race.
+Track geography, along with the lane and movement rules, will also bring a feel of exploring different paths to an extent, akin to the video games.
+Characters are unique and true to their digital counterparts through their abilities and powers, and there is even a boss mode to complete the faithful experience.

-Card actions are used for strategy, and are almost the only way to change lanes since the mandatory movement always takes you forward, whether you like it or not.
+Card actions are used for strategy, and are almost the only way to change lanes since the mandatory movement always takes a player forward, whether they like it or not.
 Total movement is determined by a speed meter on the racer's sheet, and speed itself changes through a lot of factors like card actions and terrain effects, so taking advantage of the cards and board layout is necessary to have a chance to win.
-This includes collecting rings and defeating badniks, since the total of badniks defeated and rings kept is what determines your score at the end of the game.
-Note that you can hit other racers just like you'd hit a motobug (they're in this game), and that rings a racer has collected will scatter over the board when said racer is damaged, so keep an eye on everyone, just in case.
-Oh, and you can never backtrack, but you can sometimes move diagonally if your name is Tails; otherwise, it's just forward or sidestepping.
+This includes collecting Rings and defeating Badniks, since the total of Badniks defeated and Rings kept is what determines a player's score at the end of the game.
+Note that players can hit other racers just like they'd hit a Motobug, and that Rings a racer has collected will scatter over the board when said racer is damaged.
+A player can never backtrack, but they can sometimes move diagonally if they are playing as Tails; otherwise, movement is just forward or sidestepping.

 Boss mode makes things more challenging and adds variety to the game: some racers can alternatively be used as bosses, one per game, with their own decks and rules to make each boss fight different.
-In this mode, you don't have to destroy the boss to win, but, if the boss crosses the finish line before a player does, said player automatically loses the game, which means a game may end with no human winner if the boss is the first one to get to the end of the track.
-Boss mode also allows for solo gameplay, where you can get a rank for your score if you win, or get an early game over if you're damaged with no rings on hold.
+In this mode, a player doesn't have to destroy the boss to win, but, if the boss crosses the finish line before a player does, said player automatically loses the game, which means a game may end with no human winner if the boss is the first one to get to the end of the track.
+Boss mode also allows for solo gameplay, where a player can get a rank for their score if they win, or get an early Game Over if they're damaged with no Rings on hold.

-Not only Battle Racers follows the design of the videogames very closely for its gameplay (as stated earlier), but also does as it should for its design.
+Not only does Battle Racers follow the design of the video games very closely for its gameplay (as stated earlier), but also does as it should for its design.
 Mostly, this is modern territory, with no classic-only character on sight, and no pixel art.
 While some other fan-favourite characters may also be also missing, the roster is quite complete, and they even allowed Sticks to join despite belonging to Sonic Boom.
-On the board side, all the levels featured come from classic games, and they are even present on Sonic Mania also, but their artwork isn't directly translated from the games except maybe for Studiopolis; track sections, however, keep the colour schemes of the levels they're based on, and are good renditions overall, so they feel familiar for even hardcore classic fans.
-Sadly, this also means we got yet another Green Hill incarnation, and one present both in the core game and one of the expansions.
-Back to gameplay design, it will remind you of every videogame and none of them at all, feeling like a good blend of modern and classic gameplay, and probably the most appropiate one for this kind of game.
-On a last note, you'll see badnik design came from Lost World, save for Spinners, which came from Sonic Generations instead.
+On the board side, all the levels featured come from classic games, and are even present in Sonic Mania also, but their artwork isn't directly translated from the games except maybe for Studiopolis Zone; track sections, however, keep the colour schemes of the levels they're based on, and are good renditions overall, so they feel familiar for even hardcore classic fans, blending modern and classic gameplay, and probably the most appropiate one for this kind of game.
+Most Badnik designs come from Sonic Lost World save for Spinners, which come from Sonic Generations instead.

-Along with the core game, a big bunch of level expansions, racer expansions and miniature packs were planned for release and also made available through the crowdfunding campaign, including some Kickstarter exclusive stuff.
+Along with the core game, a large number of level expansions, racer expansions and miniature packs were planned for release and also made available through the crowdfunding campaign, including some Kickstarter-exclusive content.
 Bosses and their standard racer profiles are included in level expansions.
 All racer and boss miniatures come pre-painted, while the rest of the miniatures don't.
 These are the contents of each set type: